 Your Internship Search – Phase 3: Troubleshooting

 If your search is not getting the results you want, it’s time to troubleshoot.
 First, start with the basics and move on to advanced search techniques.
-Contact one of the EMP career coaches using Teams chat if you want to make a plan to get started or unstuck on any of these things.
+Contact one of the EMP career coaches if you want to make a plan to get started or unstuck on any of these things.
 We’re here as your partners in the process!

 If your search plan is robust and you are working with a coach, great!
 Here are five additional approaches that can help to get things on track.